mazeppa-dev/mazeppa/README.md

 ## Mazeppa as a library

-After running `./scripts/install.sh`, Mazeppa is available as an OCaml library!
+After installing Mazeppa via `opam` or `./scripts/install.sh`, it is available as an OCaml library!

 Set up a new Dune project as follows: